 - We always keep your information confidential.
 We only use it to make sure our services meet the needs of all members of the community.

 - You don’t have to give us information about your ethnic origin if you do not want to.

 Sharing your information

 At times, we need to share some of your information with other health and social care services that are supporting you, so that you can receive the best possible care.
 To help us do this, we are part of:

 - the Local Care Record, a system for south east London NHS staff to view patient records.

-- the London Care Record, which enable information-sharing across the whole of London.
+- the London Care Record, which enables information-sharing across the whole of London.